blueag8/Photography_Website/README.md

 # Deployment

 ## Future Implementations

-Automated message bot facilities.
+ 1. Automated message bot facilities.
-Provide an external link to photos enlarged.
+ 2. Provide an external link to photos enlarged.
 Ie the cloudinary link could open in a new tab.
 Or use a model to enlarge the photo for viewing.
-Better presentation of singular product/image page.
+ 3. Better presentation of singular product/image page.
-Images need improving.
+ 4. Images need improving.
-Email copy or order form to customer.
-Perhaps use a modal to show order back to the customer rather than the alert.
+ 5. Email copy or order form to customer.(Perhaps use a modal to show order back to the customer rather than the alert).
-Reset password page HTML and CSS also to redirect to home after submission.
+ 6. Reset password page HTML and CSS also to redirect to home after submission.
-Need to set up external email account.
+ 7. Set up external email account (
 Admin access pages made more "user friendly" as Henk will be maintaing it himself.
 Filters need to be added for categories as per Henks wishes.